The Best Way to Learn Guitar at Home (8 Steps)

 You need that everyday routine of having an instrument in your hands, and if you take it once a week, you’ll get it much slower than if you’re playing every day for a much shorter amount of time.

 Of course, it’s important to give yourself a break.
-You might start feeling burnt-out if you play every single day for months on end.
-Though, just make sure that your guitar doesn’t sit there collecting dust for months on end!
+You might start feeling burnt out if you play every single day for months on end.
+Though, just make sure that your guitar doesn’t sit there collecting dust for months on end, and stick to your practice schedule!

-Knowing a few simple chords will enable you to play literally thousands of famous songs, and that’s going to keep you interested in playing and developing your skills further.
+Knowing a few basic guitar chords will enable you to play literally thousands of famous songs, and that’s going to keep you interested in playing and developing your skills further.
+Naturally, guitar chord books are also great resources for learning.

 If you need proof, then check out this great video below by Axis of Awesome!